awslabs/aws-iot-device-client/README.md

 # AWS IoT Device Client
+ **Notice:** Previously available images are no longer available in the public gallery and will need to be built manually.
  **Notice:** Running the AWS IoT Device Client will incur usage of AWS IoT services, and is likely to incur charges on your AWS account.
 Please refer the pricing pages for [AWS IoT Core](https://aws.amazon.com/iot-core/pricing/), [AWS IoT Device Management](https://aws.amazon.com/iot-device-management/pricing/), and [AWS IoT Device Defender](https://aws.amazon.com/iot-device-defender/pricing/) for more details.

 ***Jump To:***